green3g/nullislanders/README.md

 ## Null Islanders

 A hacker-news clone for the geogaphy nerds out there.
+Starter scooped from Wes Bos's [Learn Node Course](https://github.com/wesbos/Learn-Node).
 Made with love.
 Work in Progress

 ## TODO: